 Awards ceremonies are great for recognizing the strides that companies make.
 The awards can pump up a team and make company leaders and employees proud of their accomplishments.
 They can generate recognition and publicity for the company, building them up in the eyes of their customers.

 But accomplishments often come at a cost.
-It takes time, energy and money to build the company, but rarely are companies built without sacrifices that are more personal.
+It takes time, energy and money to build a company, but rarely are companies built without sacrifices that are more personal.

 Some of the other wounds leaders suffer in their battle for excellence include: